 Unlike other insurers you can include all family members, whereas many only allow for 2 adults and then dependants.
 We are 2 adults, 2 independents (over 21 and/or working full time) and 2 dependants.
 I like that insure&go allow my family of 6 to be insured together on one policy.

-Rachel, South Australia, reviewed about 1 month ago
+Rachel, South Australia, reviewed 2 months ago

 Mozo may receive a payment from financial providers listed on the site.
 Customer reviews are in no way affected by any commercial relationships Mozo has with providers.
 Reviewers may receive a voucher from Mozo in exchange for their review.
 Vouchers are given to all reviewers who meet our review guidelines regardless of the sentiment of their reviews.Close